-if a significant percentage of the candidate's friends have attended a particular college or are residents of a certain city, the candidate itself may be inferred to have attended that college or be residing in that city.
-In addition to gathering the relevant data on the candidate, we also gather data to evaluate each particular candidate-target pair.
-For instance, we may determine the number of the candidate's friends who share a common affiliation attribute with the target.
+determine the number of the candidate's friends who share a common affiliation attribute with the target.
 For example, if the particular target is an Alphabet board member, and the given candidate's friends include the user ID of a profile that we have already positively matched to another Alphabet board member, then the corresponding measure will record an increased likelihood for the candidate to match the target.
 Further, we weight certain measures with a confidence factor that indicates the likelihood of the measure being accurate.
 For example, if the alma mater of a candidate is inferred based on a large number of the user's friends having attended this institution, the confidence factor attached to the inferred attribute is determined to be high; otherwise, it is low.
 Some measures, depending on the dynamics of the values they generate, are set to be complementary to the match probability, so that they reflect the rarity of a positive match.
 For example, if we find the alma mater value "Coe College" of a candidate with the common name "James Miller" to match the alma mater of its target, we denominate the probability of the match by the number of Coe College graduates in our sample by the name of James Miller.
-Lastly, for every target whose portrait we observe during the data collection process (e.g., on the company website or on their LinkedIn profile), we employ a face recognition algorithm that compares the particular portrait to the Facebook profile pictures of the target's candidates.
-Following the calculation of the above measures, we aggregate the values produced for each candidate-target identity pair into a single confidence score.
+Lastly, for every target whose portrait we observe during the data collection process (e.g., on the company website or on their LinkedIn profile), we employ a face recognition algorithm that compares the particular portrait to the target's candidates' Facebook profile pictures.6 Following the calculation of the above measures, we aggregate the values produced for each candidate-target identity pair into a single confidence score.

 In the third and last step of the identification procedure, we uniquely identify a target's true profile from its given set of candidates, if applicable.
 To conserve human resources, from each set of candidates, we remove all candidates with a confidence score that does not exceed a predetermined threshold.
 The remaining candidates of a given target are then ranked based on their confidence scores, and matching is performed starting with the highest-ranking candidate and progressing to lower ranks.
 To avoid poor matching accuracy, all matching is done manually by hand.
 For a match to be established, we require visual confirmation to ensure its validity.
-If the user's restrictive privacy settings render it impossible to establish a match because necessary matchmaking data is missing or hidden (e.g., photos, biographical data, friends lists, etc.), we endeavor to establish the match by forming a bridge between the particular candidate and the profile of an individual from the target's immediate environment (e.g., a family member).
+If the user's restrictive privacy settings render it impossible to establish a visual match because necessary matchmaking data is missing or hidden (e.g., photos, biographical data, friends lists, etc.), we endeavor to establish the match by forming a bridge between the particular candidate and the profile of an individual from the target's immediate environment (e.g., a family member).
 An example from our sample illustrating the matching of a fund manager profile with restrictive privacy settings through a less restrictive profile belonging to a family member is given in Appendix C.

-&lt;sup>6We extract and compare facial features of the individuals' portraits using the dlib.net-implementation of the 68 facial landmarks localization algorithm proposed by Kazemi and Sullivan (2014).
+6We extract and compare facial features of the individuals' portraits using the dlib.net implementation of the 68 facial landmarks localization algorithm proposed by Kazemi and Sullivan (2014).

-&lt;sup>7Six research assistants were paid and trained to assist in the validation of Facebook profiles.
+7Six research assistants were paid and trained to assist in the validation of Facebook profiles.